-Voting for someone that can help you life personally seems like the most logical thing to do, right?
+Voting for someone that can help your life personally seems like the most logical thing to do, right?
 Perhaps you are going to retire and one person in the election could extend benefits to the retired.
 Certainly nothing wrong with this right?
-You might also argue that people acting on their own enlightened self interest will create a better society (even one of my favorites Adam Smith believed this) correct?
+You might also argue that people acting on their own enlightened self-interest will create a better society (even one of my favorites Adam Smith believed this) correct?

-When it comes to voting here is why you should not cast you ballot in your own self interest:
+When it comes to voting here is why you should not cast your ballot in your own self-interest:

 - Politics is a cognitive illusion, like the lottery.
 It gives people false hope that someday, someone will knock on your door and change your life situation. – This will not happen.

 - Only you can change your situation in life in the long term.
-A politician might extend your benefits in a nominal way, but will not make your dreams come true.
-If you think any politician will help you, than you are already moving away from your dreams.
+A politician might extend your benefits in a nominal way but will not make your dreams come true.
+If you think any politician will help you, then you are already moving away from your dreams.
 This is because that electorate is defusing responsibility.
 That is the responsibility to change your life is up.
 No one will bring change to your life except you.

 Who should I vote for?

-If you can not vote based on self interest, than the acid test, of who to vote for in any election is the moral standing of the individual running.
+If you can not vote based on self-interest, then the acid test, of who to vote for in any election is the moral standing of the individual running.
 I have voted republican, democrat and libertarian.
 I always made my choice in any election based on the moral stance or the ideal of the candidate running for election.
 I hope you do also.

 The determinate criterion for what is moral is, what is congruent with your personal beliefs.
-Voting is one easy way to put your ideals into action.
-My point is be a voter who acts on morals than a base desire to better their own personal life.
+Voting is one easy way to put your ideas into action.
+My point is a voter who acts on morals than a base desire to better their own personal life.

 Types of belief in the political process